AjkayAlan/packer-vagrant-linux-dev-box/README.md

-# packer-vagrant-ubuntu-dev-box
+# packer-vagrant-linux-dev-box

-Creates a base developer ubuntu box with Packer that can be extended upon using vagrant.
+Creates a base developer linux box with Packer that can be extended upon using vagrant.
 Installs a gui, some nice IDE's, and a fair bit of programming languages.

 ## Computer Setup